AdeboyeML/UK_Accident_Traffic_ETL_Pipeline/README.md

 The end goal of this project is to provide ready-made tables that are waiting to be queried for road transport and traffic statistical analyses.

-- This capstone project is required for the completion of my Udacity Data Engineering Nanodegree program, and is intended to showcase what I have learnt and gained from the course.

 ![roads][image3]